top of page

 Frustration

-They cannot engage in natural behaviors such as spreading their wings, walking freely, or nesting.
-This constantly frustrates them.
+They cannot express their natural behaviors, such as spreading their wings, walking freely, or nesting.

 pain.jpg